Water and Wetlands

 2. the final plat approval was granted by the Director of Zoning and Planning despite the fact that no certificate of historic appropriateness had been previously issued.

-Our appeal was heard in June by the Planning Commission which, we contend, proceeded to incorrectly rely on the Permit Extension Resolution (passed while our appeal was pending) to reject our appeal without also considering the historic appropriateness requirement.
+Our appeal was heard in June by the Planning Commission who proceeded to incorrectly rely on the Permit Extension Resolution (passed by Governor McMaster to deal with the disruption caused by the pandemic while our appeal was already pending) to reject our appeal without also considering the historic appropriateness requirement.

-On July 12, 2023, on behalf of the Ten Mile Neighborhood Association, we appealed the Charleston County Planning Commission’s decision that upheld the final plat approval for the proposed subdivision at the edge of Copahee Sound.
+On behalf of the Ten Mile Neighborhood Association, we appealed the Charleston County Planning Commission’s decision that upheld the final plat approval for the proposed subdivision at the edge of Copahee Sound.

-Unfortunately, during the summer, the Planning Commission approved two new proposals within Ten Mile despite the Historic Preservation Commission's unanimous recommendation to deny them because of inconsistencies with the Comprehensive Plan.
-We have challenged these decisions and will continue advocating for Charleston County's accountability on cultural and natural resources protection.
+Unfortunately, during the summer, the Planning Commission approved two small subdivisions (which are not covered by the moratorium) within Ten Mile despite the Historic Preservation Commission's unanimous recommendation to deny them because of inconsistencies with multiple strategies in the Cultural Resources Element of Comprehensive Plan.
+On behalf of the community, we have promptly challenged these decisions in Court, with hearings expected early in 2025, and will continue advocating for Charleston County's accountability on cultural and natural resources protection.

 “We are proud to stand with the Ten Mile Community to try to protect its historic character," said Ben Cunningham, Senior Managing Attorney, "We have and will continue to defend against the potential erosion of environmental and cultural protections for all historic communities in our area.”